QuentinCG/Safe-For-All/README.md

 This Java application was designed when I was at school and didn't have a lot of knowledge in coding.
 It is therefore working but not optimized.
+Moreover, the code is written with French class name and French comments.
+It can be good to take some ideas from it to your own application but I would not advise to try to improve this application.

 ## License